What￼ is Sound Walk Sunday?

 Sound Walk Sunday was inaugurated at the Made of Walking International Encounters at La Romieu, France on the 27 August, 2017, leading to a first map and directory of sound walks around the world, maintained and updated till today.

-Sound Walk Sunday 2019 and the week following will see the inauguration of new sound walks, submitted in response to this open call, or created in the run up to Sound Walk Sunday, as a product of the events hosted in preparation for Sound Walk Sunday.
+Sound Walk Sunday 2019 and through September will see the inauguration of new sound walks, submitted in response to an Open call that ran between March and July 2019, or created in the run up to Sound Walk Sunday, as a product of the events hosted in preparation for Sound Walk Sunday.

-On Sound Walk Sunday we encourage, host and organize events related to sound walking worldwide, complemented with curated activities in selected hub cities, like London and Sao Paulo.
+On Sound Walk Sunday and beyond we encourage, host and organize events related to sound walking worldwide, complemented with curated activities in selected hub cities, like London and Sao Paulo.

 - The Museum of Walking will maintain a public archive of sound walks in an online directory.